HarshitKaushik/java-cheat-sheet/README.md

 - JVM (Java Virtual Machine)
   - runs the Java bytecode.
-- JRE
+- JRE (Java Runtime Environment)
   - JVM + Libraries + Other Components (to run applets and other java applications)
-- JDK
+- JDK (Java Development Kit)
   - JRE + Compilers + Debuggers

 ### ClassLoader

-- Find and Loads Java Classes!
+- Finds and Loads Java Classes.
+Class loaders are responsible for loading Java classes during runtime dynamically to the JVM (Java Virtual Machine).

 Three Types
 - System Class Loader - Loads all application classes from CLASSPATH
 - Extension Class Loader - Loads all classes from extension directory
 - Bootstrap Class Loader - Loads all the Java core files

+- A bootstrap or primordial class loader is the parent of all the others.
+This is because **the bootstrap class loader is written in native code**, not Java – so it doesn't show up as a Java class.
+Due to this reason, the behavior of the bootstrap class loader will differ across JVMs.

+- There are three important features of class loaders.

+- Delegation Model - class loaders follow the delegation model where on request to find a class or resource, a ```ClassLoader``` instance will delegate the search of the class or resource to the parent class loader.

+- Unique Classes - As a consequence of the delegation model, it's easy to ensure unique classes as we always try to delegate upwards.

+- Visibility - In addition, children class loaders are visible to classes loaded by its parent class loaders.

+- Custom ClassLoaders - The built-in class loader would suffice in most of the cases where the files are already in the file system.
+However, in scenarios where we need to load classes out of the local hard drive or a network, we may need to make use of custom class loaders.

-Order of execution of ClassLoaders
+#### Order of execution of ClassLoaders
 - JVM needs to find a class, it starts with System Class Loader.
 - If it is not found, it checks with Extension Class Loader.
 - If it not found, it goes to the Bootstrap Class Loader.
-- If a class is still not found, a ClassNotFoundException is thrown.
+- If a class is still not found, a ```ClassNotFoundException``` is thrown.

 ### First Java Program